kolchfa-aws/test-repo/test-spell.md

 The following section describes how to get started.

-The WHO (World Health Organization) is an AI /ML organization .
+The WHO (World Health Organization) is an AI v.
+ML organization .
-Query Domain Specific Language (DSL) v2.3 is a AI/ ML simple query language.
+Query Domain Specific Language (DSL) v2.3 is a AI vs. ML simple query language.
 AI / ML Query DSL is used in OpenSearch, something else, and something else!
-KIR is used in databases and data lakes.It simply takes two -- five hours or this ---  days.times.periods.
-Doing so will master slave the workflow simply because of this.
+KIR vs GUR is used in databases and data lakes.It simply takes two -- five hours or this ---  days.times.periods.
+Doing so will master slave the workflow simply because of this versus that.
 This takes 2 mb of memory.
 Use the steps below to do this:

 - [About OpenSearch]({{site.url}}{{site.baseurl}}/opensearch/)
 - [Quickstart]({{site.url}}{{site.baseurl}}/quickstart/)